awesto/django-shop/docs/tutorial/routing.rst

 For instance, try to open the list- or the detail view of any of the products available in the shop.
 Then in the browser append ``?format=api`` or ``?format=json`` to the URL.
 This will render the pure product information, but without embedding it into HTML.

+The REST API view is very handy while developing.
+If you want to hide this on your production system , then in your settingy.py remove ``'rest_framework.renderers.BrowsableAPIRenderer'`` from ``REST_FRAMEWORK['DEFAULT_RENDERER_CLASSES']``.

 In the shop's catalog, we need some functionality to render a list view for all products and we need a detail view to render each product type.
 The **djangoSHOP** framework supplies two